-ARTICLE 1 - FOUNDING
+ARTICLE 1 - Founding

 The Tug of War International Federation is an Amateur Federation founded in 1960, further referred to as "TWIF".
-It is affiliated to the General Association of International Sports Federation and follows the Olympic Principles in its activities.
+It is affiliated to the Association of Olympic Recognised Associations (ARISF) and the International World Games Association (IWGA) and follows the Olympic Principles in its activities.

-ARTICLE 2 - INTERPRETATION CLAUSE
+ARTICLE 2 - Interpretation Clause